AuroraDAO/aurad/README.md

 ## Getting Help and Reporting Issues

-For questions about getting started and help if you're stuck, please [reach out to our team on Discord](https://discord.gg/tQa9CAB).
+For questions about getting started and help if you're stuck, please have a look at the [FAQ](FAQ.md) or [reach out to our team on Discord](https://discord.gg/tQa9CAB).

 If you believe you have identified a bug in AuraD, please [file an issue](https://github.com/auroradao/aurad/issues).